perfact/zodbsync/README.md

 given object itself should be updated (properties, security settings etc.), `--no-recurse` can be used.

+If using `--pick`, the given paths are not interpreted as object paths, but as git commits.
+This is useful if the repository the Data.FS is recorded to is tracked by git and some development has been done on a remote system that has to be deployed to the current system.
+It then becomes possible to do something like

+    git fetch origin
+    perfact-zopeplayback --pick origin/master

+to pull the latest commit, apply it to the current repo and upload the affected paths to the Data.FS.
+It can also be used to pull multiple commits - allowing, for example, to pull all commits where the commit message starts with T12345:

+    perfact-zopeplayback --pick $(git log origin/master --reverse --pretty=%H --grep="^T12345" )

 ## Compatibility
 This package aims to replace similar functionality that was previously found in python-perfact and perfact-dbutils-zope2.
 For backwards compatibility, those